jackyzha0/quartz/content/notes/veracity.md

 	- Can they be automatically kicked out or is a vote required?
 	- How can we distinguish between mistakes and intentional deceit?
 		- Maybe a reputation system.
 This way one mistake is not fatal, and a reputation can be restored over time
-- [ ] Should the central/initiating groups retain higher privileges even after other participants have joined?W
+- [ ] Should the central/initiating groups retain higher privileges even after other participants have joined?
+- [ ] Do members of a private consortium blockchain enter into a legal agreement?

 # Notes
 - [think-writing/log](notes/think-writing.md)